asherikov/ccws/README.md

   debian packages.
 Newer version of `proot` has to be used, see
   <https://github.com/proot-me/proot/issues/312>.

-- Workspace prefix is cropped from paths in debug info, you have to set path substitutions in gdb to resolve them correctly
+- Workspace prefix is intentionally cropped from paths in debug info, you have to set path substitutions in gdb to resolve them correctly, i.e., `set substitute-path / <path_to_workspace>`.

-  `set substitute-path / <path_to_wrokspace>`.
+- Crosscompilation may require installation of workspace dependencies on the build host.

 Related software